wraith-wireless/wraith/iyri/README.md

 sudo chown root:root iyrid
 sudo chmod 755 iyrid
 ```
-You should use sys-rc-conf or chkconfig and verfiy that iyrid is not configured to run on boot
+You should use sys-rc-conf or chkconfig and verfiy that iyrid is not configured to run on boot.
+Additionally you will have modify iyrid to point to your iyri.py.
+Edit iyrid and change line 11.
 * Configure Logging
 ```shell
 cd /var/logs